jasoncolburne/homelab/switch.md

 ```

 The most important bits are the pre-up and post-down hooks in the bridge, they are responsible for creating the [veth](https://man7.org/linux/man-pages/man4/veth.4.html) pair that allows the host to access the network through the switch.
 Change the MAC address of the veth device to something a bit more sensible than `01:01:01:01:01:01`.
 I simply used the first random MAC the OS assigned, and fixed it to that so that my DHCP server can assign a static IP to the host.

+I plan to set up bonding on 2 10Gbe channels between the NAS and switch.
+Stay tuned for those modifications.

 After configuring the network, plug a cable in to any port, and restart networking:
 ```sh